sundharwinston/JavascriptGrammer/views/Evaluation2/algorithm-pseudocode.md

 	})
 	PRINT result

+Note :

+	The `Array.prototype.includes()` method was introduced in ECMAScript 6.
+This method is used to find out whether the element is included in the array or not.
+It returns a 	  `boolean value — true or false`

+	The `Array.prototype.indexOf()` to find out whether the element is present in the array or not. `But it doesn’t return a boolean`.
+It returns the first index of the        element found in the array, or it will `return -1`

 Source Code : 👉 https://github.com/sundharwinston/JavascriptGrammer/blob/main/views/Evaluation2/missingNumbers-inArray.js

 ## 10. Write a program for calculating age using Date of birth?
 (1990)